 The bottom line is this: people care and are committed to championing their cause — especially when their kids’ education and/or property taxes are at stake!

 I’m grateful to live in a democratic state.
 I encourage people to exercise their civic right and go vote.
 But as a Christian trying to “seek first the Kingdom” and a church planting pastor trying to rally a community around a far greater cause than a school levy, I keep asking myself the question: What if we were as passionate about pushing God’s agenda forward in our community as we are about passing a referendum vote or electing our favorite school board candidate?

-- What if Christians were so passion about the gospel message that we created special websites, spent thousands of dollars on mailings, sent mass email appeals and and made Christ’s cause known through YouTube testimonials, etc?
+- What if Christians were so passionate about the gospel message that we created special websites, spent thousands of dollars on tv ads and mailings, sent mass email appeals and and made Christ’s cause known through YouTube testimonials, etc?

 - What if we organized special rallies and found more creative ways to spread our message across our local network?

 - What if the local newspaper was flooded weekly with letters to the editor from Christians urging fellow citizens to get more involved in their local church, to love their neighbors more selflessly, to join a local mission project, or give more generously to the food shelf and other charities?

 - What if we were just as willing to fill our lawns with signs and banners promoting Jesus Christ and his message and cause as we are willing to put up a political candidate?

 - What if we had the same commitment to go door to door telling people about our Savior as those representatives going door to door sharing about their candidate?

 - What if we were just as committed to getting our neighbors to worship on Easter as others are about getting their neighbors to the polls on election day?